 This song is just drums.
 Well, drums and a juice bottle.
 But I'll get to the juice bottle later.
 First up, I want to explain why this track is just percussion.

 See, back in college, I was in a band called Dirty Weekend.
 We had a song named Street Vending Man.
-I don’t have a recording of it posted anywhere online, but you can see us play it live in this concert footage.
+I don't have a recording of it posted anywhere online.

 About one year after college, I became entrenched in writing and recording instrumental songs as Nik Furious.
 But I still wanted to keep the Dirty Weekend torch lit, so I started building the drums and bass for a couple of Dirty Weekend originals.